- Homepage

 Right of Appeal

 The university seeks to ensure each disciplinary action is taken with just cause.
 A TEAMS employee who has successfully completed his or her probationary period, or a USPS employee who is not currently in a probationary status, may be eligible to appeal the action to an independent arbitrator.
-Appealable action may include:
+Appealable actions may include:

 - Suspension